EmilHvitfeldt/smltar/docs/07_ml_classification.md

 Hurray!
 This fixed the false positive.
 But it gave us a false negative in return.
-Turns out that this regex doesn't allow the credit card to be followed by a period since it requires a space.
+Turns out that this regex\index{regex} doesn't allow the credit card to be followed by a period since it requires a space.
 We can fix this with an alteration to match for a period or a space and a non-X.